 This article provides an overview of how to get a private investigator license in New York.
-In addition, it includes recommendations for joining an industry association and finding training and education resources.
+It also includes recommendations for joining an industry association and finding training and education resources.

 New York Private Investigator Licensing Requirements